commaai/opendbc/opendbc/car/CARS_template.md

 ## Dashcam

 Dashcam vehicles have software support in upstream openpilot, but will go into "dashcam mode" at startup and will not engage.
-This is usually due to known issues with driving safety or quality.
+This may be due to known issues with driving safety or quality, or it may be a work in progress that isn't yet ready for safety and quality review.

 ## Community